Laboratory of Molecular Sensors. Centro Interdisciplinario de Neurociencia de Valparaíso.

 PhD in Sciences, University of Chile ( 2008 ).

-To study thermoTRP channels we use biophysical (electrophysiological and thermodynamic analysis, patch fluorometry, tmFRET) and computational (molecular modeling and ATD) approaches.
+To study thermoTRP channels we use biophysical (electrophysiological and thermodynamic analysis, patch fluorometry, tmFRET) and computational (molecular modeling) approaches.

 - Díaz-Franulic I, Raddatz N, Castillo K, González-Nilo FD, Latorre R. 2020.
 A folding reaction at the C-terminal domain drives temperature sensing in TRPM8 channels.
 Proc Natl Acad Sci U S A. DOI:1073/pnas.2004303117.

 - Ramírez-Barrantes R, Carvajal-Zamorano K, Rodriguez B, Cordova C, Lozano C, Simon F, Díaz P, Muñoz P, Marchant I, Latorre R, Castillo K, Olivero P. 2020.
 TRPV1-Estradiol Stereospecific Relationship Underlies Cell Survival in Oxidative Cell Death.
 Front Physiol.
 DOI: 3389/fphys.2020.00444.

 - Lorenzo-Ceballos Y, Carrasquel-Ursulaez W, Castillo K, Alvarez O, Latorre R. 2019.
 Calcium-driven regulation of voltage-sensing domains in BK channels.
 Elife 8: e44934.
 DOI: 7554/eLife.44934.

 - Castillo K, Diaz-Franulic I, Canan J, Gonzalez-Nilo F, Ramon Latorre.
 Thermally-activated TRP channels: Molecular sensor for temperature detection.
 2018.
 Physical Biology 15(2): 021001.
 DOI: 1088/1478-3975/aa9a6f.